miriamkw/GluPredKit/README.md

 ```

 - `--models` (Optional): List of trained model filenames from `data/trained_models/` (with .pkl), separated by comma.
 Default is all the models.
 - `--metrics` (Optional): List of metrics from `glupredkit/metrics/` to be computed, separated by comma.
 Default is all the metrics.
+The available metrics are:
+    - rmse
+    - mae
+    - pcc
+    - clarke_error_grid
+    - parkes_error_grid

 #### Example
 ```
-glupredkit calculate_metrics --model-files ridge_ph-60,arx_ph-60,svr_linear_ph-60 --metrics rmse
+glupredkit calculate_metrics --model-files ridge_ph-60,arx_ph-60,svr_linear_ph-60 --metrics rmse,mae
 ```
 ---